 With our diversity and differing circumstances in mind…

-I defined ‘veganism’ as the willingness to do the least harm possible on group/page I’ve created because in a few words, it encompasses all the above as well as other forms of oppression.
+I defined ‘veganism’ as the willingness to do the least harm possible because in a few words, it encompasses all the above as well as other forms of oppression.
 It’s been maybe 10 years or less.
 [I was wrong, it seems.
-I now distance myself from the vegan movement and the group admin responsibility is a real chore.]
+I now distance myself from the vegan movement and any admin responsibility is a real chore.]

 Speciesism is the arbitrary discrimination against, abuse and murder of other species; while it is comparable to any other arbitrary discrimination, abuse and murder, it is important to prioritise respect for oppressed groups consistently.
 [I’ve lost hope]